signatureai/signature-core-nodes/docs/nodes/data.md

 | ---- | ------ |
 | dict | `DICT` |

-??? note "Pick the code in data.py"
+??? note "Source code in data.py"

     ```python
     class JsonToDict:
-        """Converts a JSON string to a Python dictionary.
+        """Converts JSON strings to Python dictionaries for workflow integration.

-        This class parses a JSON-formatted string and converts it into a Python dictionary.
+        A node that takes JSON-formatted strings and parses them into Python dictionaries, enabling

-        Methods:
-            execute(**kwargs): Parses the JSON string and returns the resulting dictionary.
+        seamless data integration within the workflow.
+Handles nested JSON structures and validates
+        input format.

         Args:
-            json_str (str): The JSON string to be converted.
+            json_str (str): The JSON-formatted input string to parse.
+                Must be a valid JSON string conforming to standard JSON syntax.
+                Can represent simple key-value pairs or complex nested structures.

         Returns:
-            tuple: A tuple containing the resulting dictionary.
+            tuple[dict]: A single-element tuple containing:
+                - dict: The parsed Python dictionary representing the JSON structure.
+                       Preserves all nested objects, arrays, and primitive values.

         Raises:
-            ValueError: If the input is not a string.
+            ValueError: When json_str is not a string type.
+            json.JSONDecodeError: When the input string contains invalid JSON syntax.

+        Notes:
+            - Accepts any valid JSON format including objects, arrays, and primitive values
+            - Empty JSON objects ('{}') are valid inputs and return empty dictionaries
+            - Preserves all JSON data types: objects, arrays, strings, numbers, booleans, null
+            - Does not support JSON streaming or parsing multiple JSON objects
+            - Unicode characters are properly handled and preserved
         """

         @classmethod